Is SECURE Act 2.0 Really a Big Deal?

 529 Rollovers to Roth Accounts

-There is a lifetime limit of $35,000 for rolling 529s into a Roth IRA.
+There's a lifetime limit of $35,000 for rolling 529s into a Roth IRA.
 Also, these rollovers are subject to the Roth IRA annual contribution limits.
 The 529 also needs to be open and in the beneficiary's name for at least 15 years prior to the rollover.

 This change is good for families wanting to save for college but are afraid the money will go unused or be penalized upon withdrawal.
 Also, this could be a creative way for parents and grandparents to help set their heirs up for their own retirement success down the road.

 We could see a lot of utility with this provision, but we’ll have to see how this functions when it comes time to do it.
 Financial institutions still need to establish how they’ll track and transfer all these 529s.
-This provision takes effect for transfers after 12/31/2023.

 RMD Changes